mycreativity/node-simple-lipsum/README.md

 ## Features

   * Get random words
-  * Get random sentence with punctuation
+  * Get random sentences with punctuation
-  * Paragraphs with random sentence amounts
+  * Paragraphs with random sentences
+  * Specify the min and max amount of words or sentences